RoseauTechnologies/Roseau_Load_Flow/doc/usage/Plotting.md

 If the network does not have geometries defined for its elements, the `plot_interactive_map` function will not work.
-In this case, you can use the {meth}`~roseau.load_flow.ElectricalNetwork.to_graph` method to convert the network to a networkx `Graph` and plot it using the `networkx` library.
+In this case, you can use the {meth}`~roseau.load_flow.ElectricalNetwork.to_graph` method to convert the network to a networkx `MultiGraph` and plot it using the `networkx` library.
 In the following example we plot the graph of the network `MVFeeder210` from the previous example:

 ```pycon
 >>> import networkx as nx